-- Full-time student.
+- Foster childcare payment.
+A payment to eligible households by state, local, or private agencies appointed by the state to administer payments for the care of foster children. - Full-time student.
 A person who is attending school or vocational training on a full-time basis (carrying a subject load that is considered full-time for day students under the standards and practices of the educational institution attended).
 See 24 CFR 5.603. - Funding increment.
 Each commitment of budget authority by HUD to a PHA under the consolidated annual contributions contract for the PHA program. - Gender identity.
 Actual or perceived gender-related characteristics. - Gross rent.
 The sum of the rent to owner plus any utility allowance. - Group home.
 A dwelling unit that is licensed by a state as a group home for the exclusive residential use of two to twelve persons who are elderly or persons with disabilities (including any live-in aide).
 (A special housing type: see 24 CFR 982.610-614.) - Handicap.
 Any condition or characteristic that renders a person an individual with handicaps.
 (See person with disabilities.) - HAP contract.
 The housing assistance payments contract.
 A written contract between the PHA and an owner for the purpose of providing housing assistance payments to the owner on behalf of an eligible family. - Head of household.
-The adult member of the family who is the head of the household for purposes of determining income eligibility and rent. - Household.
+The adult member of the family who is the head of the household for purposes of determining income eligibility and rent. - Health and medical care expenses.
+Any costs incurred in the diagnosis, cure, mitigation, treatment, or prevention of disease or payments for treatments affecting any structure or function of the body.
+Health and medical care expenses include medical insurance premiums and long-term care premiums that are paid or anticipated during the period for which annual income is computed. - Household.
 A household includes additional people other than the family who, with the PHA's permission, live in an assisted unit, such as live-in aides, foster children, and foster adults. - Housing assistance payment.
 The monthly assistance payment by a PHA, which includes: (1) A payment to the owner for rent to the owner under the family's lease; and (2) An additional payment to the family if the total assistance payment exceeds the rent to owner. - Housing agency (HA).
 See public housing agency. - Housing quality standards (HQS).
-The HUD minimum quality standards for housing assisted under the voucher program. - HUD.
-The U.S. Department of Housing and Urban Development. - Imputed asset.
-An asset disposed of for less than fair market value during the two years preceding examination or reexamination. - Imputed asset income.
-The PHA-established passbook rate multiplied by the total cash value of assets.
-The calculation is used when net family assets exceed \$5,000. - Imputed welfare income.
-An amount of annual income that is not actually received by a family as a result of a specified welfare benefit reduction, but is included in the family's annual income and therefore reflected in the family's rental contribution. - Income.
-Income from all sources of each member of the household, as determined in accordance with criteria established by HUD. - Income for eligibility.
-Annual income.
+The minimum quality standards developed by HUD in accordance with 24 CFR 5.703 for the HCV program, including any variations approved by HUD for the PHA under 24 CFR 5.705(a)(3). - HUD.
+The U.S. Department of Housing and Urban Development.